irvingreid/controlledflight-jekyll/_posts/2009-02-17-excellent-article-on-the-agile-product-owner-role.md

 I particularly like the quote

 > I happily served my time on this XP project as a developer.
-Although I felt the product concept and release strategy was flawed, it wasnâ€™t my problem, [the hole was in their side of the boat](http://www.agileproductdesign.com/blog/agile_is_culture_not_process.html).
+Although I felt the product concept and release strategy was flawed, it wasn't my problem, [the hole was in their side of the boat](http://www.agileproductdesign.com/blog/agile_is_culture_not_process.html).

 I think that’s one of the biggest problems with the silo-structured organization – all your incentives are to make sure the hole isn’t in your side of the boat, rather than keep the whole thing afloat.